Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

 📧 Email: [dollops2501@icloud.com](mailto:dollops2501@icloud.com)
 GitHub: [@Kobayashi2501](https://github.com/Kobayashi2501)

-> “Collapse is not destruction, but the resolution of structural obstruction.”
+> “Collapse is not destruction — it is the resolution of structural obstruction.”